Vectreal/vectreal-core/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - @babel/code-frame@7.25.7
- - @babel/helper-validator-identifier@7.25.7
- - @babel/highlight@7.25.7
  - @babel/runtime@7.25.7

-These packages each contain the following license and notice below:
+This package contains the following license:

 MIT License